 Sanctions are punishments a country (or group of countries) puts on another country.

-In this case, it means that the USA has banned American companies in certain industries from exporting their goods to Russia.
+In this case, it would mean that the US bans American companies in certain industries from exporting their goods to Iraq.

 Why do countries use sanctions?

 "You can impose sanctions against another state because you want to see a change in behaviour of the other state," says Professor Moritz Pieper, a lecturer in international relations at the University of Salford.

 The idea is that "the population gets angry, and will demand from its own government to do something to rectify the situation."